vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 | Field | Description |
 | --- | --- |
-| `name` _string_ | Name describes the unique and immutable name of this CD-ROM device.
+| `name` _string_ | Name consists of at least two lowercase letters or digits of this CD-ROM.
-If omitted or empty, the controller will generate it as "cdrom" + "num", where "num" is the device's index in the spec.cdrom list. |
+It must be unique among all CD-ROM devices attached to the VM.

+This field is immutable when the VM is powered on. |
 | `image` _[VirtualMachineImageRef](#virtualmachineimageref)_ | Image describes the reference to an ISO type VirtualMachineImage or
 ClusterVirtualMachineImage resource used as the backing for the CD-ROM.
 If the image kind is omitted, it defaults to VirtualMachineImage.